rajesh-nitc/terraform-gcp-foundation/92-onprem-host/README.md

 Tested the onprem connectivity for us-central1 region

+onprem vm was launched using this repo

 dev vm was launched using 05-app-infra

 hub vm was launched manually

-onprem vm was launched using 92-onprem-host

 ## Tests